Skip to Content

 Which dogwood grows fastest?

 Red dogwood grows faster than other varieties.
-They will add at least 2 feet (60 cm) of height every year.
+They will add at least 2 feet (60 cm) of height yearly.

 Which fast-growing flowering tree makes the best privacy screen?

-Even as young trees, red dogwood trees make a great privacy screen.
-They only bloom for about a month in early spring, but they make a great backdrop for your landscape all year round.
+Even as young trees, red dogwood trees make great privacy screens.
+Although they only bloom for about a month in early spring, they make a great backdrop for your landscape all year round.

 Here are 10 more ideas for creating privacy in your backyard.

-Red flowering gum (Corymbia ficifolia) puts on a show of red flowers up to six months a year and hangs low enough to block casual viewing from the road or street.
-It is a subtropical tree in nature, but there are new varieties that do well even in cooler climates.
+Red flowering gum (Corymbia ficifolia) produces a show of red flowers for up to six months a year and hangs low enough to block casual viewing from the road or street.
+It is a subtropical tree, but new varieties do well even in cooler climates.

 Corymbia ficifolia flowers

-Royal poinciana (Delonix regia), also known by its common name fire tree, won’t keep a determined viewer from seeing your yard, but its beautiful red flowers that last all summer long will distract passersby from looking into your yard and home.
+Royal poinciana (Delonix regia), also known by its common name, fire tree, won’t keep a determined viewer from seeing your yard.
+Still, its beautiful red flowers that last all summer will distract passersby from looking into your yard and home.

 Delonix regia